User’s guide

 shell> ansible-playbook pb.yml -t ar_debug -e ar_debug=true

-Dry-run and display changes
+Dry-run the playbook in the check mode and display changes

 shell> ansible-playbook pb.yml --check --diff

-shell> ansible-playbook pb.yml -t ar_packages -e ar_pkg_install=true
+shell> ansible-playbook pb.yml -t ar_pkg -e ar_pkg_install=true

 The role and the configuration data in the examples are idempotent.
 Once the installation and configuration have passed there should be no changes reported by ansible-playbook when running the playbook repeatedly